santavis/functional-organization-of-social-perception/README.md

 # Functional organization of social perception networks in the human brain
 This repository contains scripts used for analyzing the fMRI data in the article:

-"Functional organization of social perception in the human brain" https://doi.org/10.1016/j.neuroimage.2023.120025
+"Functional organization of social perception networks in the human brain" https://doi.org/10.1016/j.neuroimage.2023.120025

 Consensus clustering anlaysis was performed to limit the social perceptual space